micro-ROS/micro-ROS.github.io/_docs/client_library/decision_paper/index.md

 Time / Clock and Timers (eProsima, Bosch, Acutronic Robotics)

 * Bosch will analyze rcl time and clock interface
-* Synchronization with microprocessor -- message types already available in micro-XRCE-DDS
+* Synchronization with microprocessor -- message types already available in Micro-XRCE-DDS
 * Adapter for RTOS required -- part of abstraction layer

 Executor (Bosch)